-The main idea is to maintain a pool of base learners $\{h_t^i\}{1\leq i\leq N}$, each of them adapting to the new input data, and to administer this pool or ensemble thanks to a deleting strategy and an insertion one.
+The main idea is to maintain a pool of base learners $\{h_t^i\}{1 \le i \le N}$ , each of them adapting to the new input data, and to administer this pool or ensemble thanks to a deleting strategy and an insertion one.
 The main principles of these ensemble methods are the following:

-- Each base learner in the pool continuously adapts with new incoming data until it is removed from the pool. - Every τ time steps, the base learners are evaluated on a window of size τ{eval} . - Based on the results of this evaluation, the deletion procedure chooses a base learner to be removed. - A new based learner is created and inserted in the pool.
-It is protected from possible deletion for a duration τ{mat} . - For each new incoming instance \mathbf{x}t , the prediction $H(\mathbf{x}t)$ results from a combination of the prediction of the individual based learners $h_t(\mathbf{x}t)$.
+- Each base learner in the pool continuously adapts with new incoming data until it is removed from the pool. - Every $\tau$ time steps, the base learners are evaluated on a window of size $\tau{eval}$ . - Based on the results of this evaluation, the deletion procedure chooses a base learner to be removed. - A new based learner is created and inserted in the pool.
+It is protected from possible deletion for a duration $\tau{mat}$ . - For each new incoming instance $\mathbf{x}t$ , the prediction $H(\mathbf{x}t)$ results from a combination of the prediction of the individual based learners $h_t(\mathbf{x}t)$ .

-Individual variations around this general framework lead to specific algorithms [Sta03a, KM07].
-For instance, in our studies, and after extensive testings, we converged on the following settings.
-The evaluation procedure simply counts the number of erroneous predictions on the last τ{eval} time steps.
+Individual variations around this general framework lead to specific algorithms (for instance [17] [13]).
+In our studies, and after extensive testings, we converged on the following settings.
+The base learners can be any supervised predictors (in the reported experiments, they are (multi-layer) perceptrons or decision trees).
+The evaluation procedure simply counts the number of erroneous predictions on the last $\tau{eval}$ time steps.
 The deletion strategy randomly select one base learner from the worst half of the pool evaluated as above.
 The global prediction merely uses the prediction from the current best base learner (randomly chosen in case of ties).
-The deletion and prediction strategies could easily be modified.
-They were decided upon because their performances topped the ones of other strategies like deleting all base learners with a poor performance or predicting using votes of the base learners.

 This simple method offers a good trade-off on the plasticity-stability dilemma and leads to fast adaptation when the underlying concept changes.
-It is not the center of this paper.